teemow/Blog/source/_posts/2003-08-30-book-8-organisational-capabilities-culture-and-power.markdown

 - long-term external relationships are gaining importance and shared expectations are needed here
 - you need to balance power

-Lord Acton (1887): &lt;em&gt;Power tends to corrupt and absolute power corrupts absolutely.&lt;/em&gt;
+Lord Acton (1887): *Power tends to corrupt and absolute power corrupts absolutely.*